kerimoyle/libcellml-tutorials/tutorials/hh_tutorials/tut3/tut3_debugSodiumChannelModel.rst

 Step 1: Parse the existing sodium channel model
 -----------------------------------------------
 The :code:`Parser` class is used to deserialise a CellML string into a :code:`Model` instance.
-This means that you're responsible for finding, opening and reading the *.cellml file into a single string.
+This means that you're responsible for finding, opening and reading the :code:`*.cellml` file into a single string.
 The parser will then read that string and return a model.

 .. container:: dothis